 - The analysis of AC circuits involves the solution of differential equations or systems of equations.
-For simple circuits the resulting equations are not complex but in circuits with more elements (i.e. circuits with several mesh) finding and a solution may be challenging. - If the excitation of a circuit is a sinusoidal voltage or current of frequency ω , the responses (i.e. all the resulting currents and voltages) are also sinusoidal functions of the same frequency ω . - Our goal is to find the amplitudes and phase shifts of the responses.
-In further sections we will introduce the analysis of AC circuits in the frequency domain.
-This tool is based in the representation of sinusoidal functions by means of complex numbers and simplifies the analysis of AC circuits greatly.
-Before introducing the method a short review of complex algebra is provided.
-4 Complex numbers: a short review The irrational number "i" is defined as the square root of -1.
-In circuit analysis the letter i is used for the variable "current"; to avoid confusion "j" is commonly used to denote the square root of -1:
+For simple circuits the resulting equations are not complex but in circuits with more elements (i.e. circuits with several mesh) finding and a solution may be challenging. - If the excitation of a circuit is a sinusoidal voltage or current of frequency ω , the responses (i.e. all the resulting currents and voltages) are also sinusoidal functions of the same frequency ω . - Our goal is to find the amplitudes and phase shifts of the responses. - In further sections we will introduce the analysis of AC circuits in the frequency domain.
+This tool is based in the representation of sinusoidal functions by means of complex numbers.
+4 Complex numbers: a short review As will be explained in further sections, complex numbers are a basic tool for AC circuit analysis.
+This section provides a review of complex algebra.
+The irrational number "i" is defined as the square root of two of -1.
+In circuit analysis the letter i is used for the variable "current", so to avoid confusion "j" is commonly used to denote the square root of two of -1: